Research and Internships

 - The US Census Bureau (statistics)

-- National Institute of Health (laboratory internships)
+- National Institute of Health (lab work)

 - Smithsonian Museum of American History (museum science)